-The Nebelung breed is a new and relatively rare cat breed close to the short-haired Russian Blue.
+The Nebelung is a new and relatively rare cat breed that are close relatives of the short-haired Russian Blue.
 Their name Nebelung came from the German word “Nebel” which means fog or mist.
 This is a reference to the feline’s flowing and shimmering silvery-blue coat.

 Nebelung cats love to be with their families but are also able to amuse themselves during the day.
-They are energetic, loving, good-natured cats that favour the company of their own family than visiting strangers.
-Though they enjoy receiving cuddles, attention and love from their family, they are not a clingy and needy.
-They can be left alone for long periods, making them perfect for apartment living.
+They are energetic, loving and good-natured.
+Though they enjoy receiving cuddles, attention and love from their family, they are not a clingy and needy cat.
+They can be left alone for long periods, making them perfect for busy working professionals.

 Despite their calm, quiet, rather shy character, Nebelung cats love to play.
 They are particularly fond of jumping, retrieving, and climbing to high places where they can perch and study people and their surroundings.

-Nebelung kittens require time to adjust to their new home and must be permitted to make their own advances to their new family.
-Once settled, the playful Nebelung kitten will become an affectionate, cuddling feline companion that will follow their human companion from room to room.
+Nebelung kittens require time and patience to adjust to their new home.
+However, once settled, they will become a playful, affectionate, cuddly feline companion that will follow their human companion from room to room.

 - Grooming: Twice a Week 6/10